At Chandler Ranch

 2014 – Joe "Joey" A. Chandler, the Chandler's grandson, leases the ranch and starts a rebuilding program.
 Many of the older structures have to be demolished, but several are saved for renovation.

-2015 – Work continues, with the reconstruction of the swimming pool a major project.
-Guests will be welcomed after a “soft” opening in late August.
-A future grand opening will be scheduled as renovation progresses.
+2015 – Work continues with the reconstruction of the swimming pool, a major project.
+First guests welcomed in late summer.